Man City's heavy loss to Sporting CP takes them to 'dark place' and shows problems facing Pep Guardiola

 Guardiola disagreed with Bernardo Sila's assertion that City are "in a dark place" after the Sporting game, insisting their display was "really good", despite the emphatic result.

 It was not the first time he has defended their performance levels recently and the underlying numbers suggest he has a point.
-City have failed to win two of their first four Champions League games but Opta's 'expected points' table has them two points better off.
+City have failed to win two of their first four Champions League games but Sky Sports' 'expected points' table has them two points better off.

 That is not much comfort to City fans in the aftermath of such a heavy defeat but they remain on track for automatic qualification to the knockout stages, and the numbers support the argument that their performances have been better than their results suggest.